RiverArchitect/RA_wiki/wiki/Signposts.md

 The function uses these definitions for zooming to each point defined below Line 8 in `mapping.inp`, cropping the map to the defined extents and exporting each page to a `pdf` map bundle containing as many pages as there are defined in `mapping.inp`.<br/>
 The program uses the reference coordinate system and projection defined in the `.aprx` file's map layout templates or in `mapping.inp`.

+## Align Input Rasters<a name="align-inputs"></a>
+***
+In order to ensure robustness and accuracy of analyses, it is important that input rasters share a common alignment, cell size, and coordinate system.
+Input rasters can be aligned in the following ways:
+- During creation of a new [Condition](#new-condition), align input rasters by using a background raster and selecting the "Use to align input rasters" checkbox.
+- For an existing condition, the tool from the GetStarted menu allows selection of an alignment raster.

+The alignment routine reprojects and/or resamples the input raster data to match the following attributes from the input alignment raster:
+- ArcGIS SpatialRefernce (i.e. reference coordinate system)
+- lower left corner of raster, modulo cell size
+- cell size

+Caution should be taken when using the built-in alignment routine, as input data may have already been resampled (e.g. from a mesh, TIN, or point features) and repeated resampling of data may create artifacts in the resultant data.
+Additionally, other routines in River Architect assume that water surface elevation can be calculated by summation of the DEM and depth rasters, which may not hold true if these data have been subject to different resampling schemes.

 # Geofile (Raster) conventions<a name="terms"></a>
 ***